xiw013/xiw013.github.io/index.md

 ---

 ### Research Experiences
-(September 2022 - present) SCGB undergraduate research fellowship on neuron science.
-Working in Komiyama's lab under the mentorship of Assaf.
+(September 2022 - present)
+SCGB undergraduate research fellowship on neuroscience.
+Working in Komiyama's lab under the mentorship of Posdoc Assaf Ramot on defining the functional input of thalamocortical projections in the primary motor cortex 2/3 layer.

 (June 2022 - August 2022)
-Working on projects of designing an AI chatbot with emphasis on security and privacy and Studying people's reactions on misinformation and disinformation on twitter under the supervision of Dr.Munyaka in SEISUP Lab.
+Working on projects of designing an AI chatbot with emphasis on security and privacy and Studying people's reactions on misinformation and disinformation on twitter under the supervision of Dr.Munyaka in [Ujima Lab](https://www.ujimasp.com/).

-(August 2021 - present)
+(August 2021 - October 2022)
 Collaborating with other three students: James Cole, Daniel Hernandez, and Nikki Rejai in Dr. Sahoo’s [Boolean research lab](https://sites.google.com/view/debashis-sahoo) on generating a *gene expression signature* for tuberculosis with higher accuracy under any diseases' conditions.

 (April 2019 - June 2020)